roymartinezblanco/AWS-Email-Webhook/README.md

 ---

 A challenge we face in DevOps is when we can't notify/trigger a pipeline about a change in a system/service .
-Not having this capability is a challenge especially when Akamai Personal makes changes to a configuration making it `out of sync`.
+Not having this capability is a challenge especially when someone makes changes to a configuration making it `out of sync`.

 This solution will fill that void need by providing the `how-to` and if there is interest we can also provide this as a service(POC).
 In this example, we will be receiving an Akamai Activation Notification, process it, and trigger a webhook.